III. The Divisions

 4. New journals can be established by divisions.
 Proposals for new journals must be approved by the Editorial and Publications Committee and the Board of Directors.

 1. The newsletter is a way to build networks of scholarly support and exchange within your interest area.
 Each division is entitled to have three division newsletters distributed electronically by the Administrative Office each year.
-Electronic distribution saves time, money, and our natural resources.
-No division newsletters will be distributed electronically between July 15 and August 15 due to work associated with the Annual Meeting.
-All division newsletters will be posted on the division’s web page.
+Electronic distribution saves time, money, and natural resources, and it makes them accessible to all of the Society’s members.
+All division newsletters will be posted on the division’s webpage.

 2. The division newsletter may be prepared by the Chairperson or someone within the division designated by the Chairperson.

 3. The content of the newsletter is entirely up to the division.
 Some divisions have used the newsletter as a means of communicating substantive content of professional concern to the division.
-It is recommended that the division newsletter concern itself at least with the following:
+It is recommended that the division newsletter concern itself at a minimum with the following:

 b.
-The call for nominations or additional nominees for division office(s) and division election results.
+Call for nominations or additional nominees for division office(s) and the division election results

-4. The newsletter must be sent as a plain text file (no graphics or formatting and has the file extension (.txt)) and a pdf file (contains graphics and formatting and has the file extension (.pdf)) to the Administrative Office for distribution.
+4. The newsletter must be sent as a plain text file (no graphics or formatting and has the file extension (.txt)) and a pdf file (contains graphics and formatting and has the file extension (.pdf)) to the GRA & Webmaster at for distribution.
 No other formats will be accepted.
+This approach makes the newsletters accessible to all members, resulting in equity amongst our membership in terms of access to information.
 If you do not have Adobe Acrobat Distiller (software often used to save a file as a pdf file), you can download free software called PrimoPDF by visiting www.primopdf.com/.

 5. The Administrative Office recommends that the length of the newsletter not exceed 10 pages as longer newsletters may not be read.